 This latter method forms the basis of the SmartLabel instrument platform, which enables complete clearing of model organs within 1-3 days and staining with nuclear dyes, proteins, and antibodies in a 1-day period.

 The SmartSPIM instrument platform is an advanced light sheet microscope capable of imaging large tissue samples with high speed and resolution.
 The unique illumination arm of the instrument creates a flat-top illumination profile laterally, and a focused beam axially.
 The illumination optics scan the beam axially while synchronized with the imaging camera.

 Perhaps the most interesting aspect is the high-speed volumetric imaging capabilities, allowing image capture of a mouse brain hemisphere in less than 15 minutes or a whole mouse brain in less than 25 minutes at 1.53 µm x 1.75 µm x 4 µm voxel size.

 These are a mere few of the advancements offering insight into brain imaging, brain mapping, and neural circuitry visualization.
-The broad spectrum of new technologies on display this year may drive significant progress towards greater understanding of the world’s most complex biological system.
+The broad spectrum of powerful new technologies on display this year offers promise towards a greater understanding of the world’s most complex biological system.